TimHanewich/centauri/components/controller/handheld/readme.md

 2. Microcontroller code that runs on a Raspberry Pi Pico, accepts the controller input from the RPi, displays data on a SSD1306, and handles communication with the drone.

 ## Pi --> Pico Control Input Communication Protocol
-- "Normal operations" packet (working correctly) - A total of **16 bytes**.
+- Control Snapshots packet (working correctly) - A total of **16 bytes**.
 So at 30 packets per second, that is 480 bytes per second.
     - Button Byte (1 byte)
         - Bit 7: `0` (packet identifier)
         - Bit 6: *reserved*